ADGEfficiency/adgefficiency.github.io/_posts/2020-11-16-animated-deep-learning.md

 ## What is the intuition & inductive bias of a fully connected layer?

-The intuition behind all the connections in a fully connected layer is to put **no constraints on how information can flow through the network**.
+The intuition behind all the connections in a fully connected layer is to put **no restriction on how information can flow through the network**.
+It's the intuition of having no intuition.

 The fully connected layer imposes no structure and makes no assumption about the data or task the network will perform.  **A neural network built of fully connected layers can be thought of as a blank canvas**.
 The intuition is to impose no structure and let the network figure everything out.

-**This lack of structure is what gives neural networks of fully connected layers (of sufficient depth & width) the ability to approximate any function**.
-This is known as the Universal Approximation Theorem.
+**This lack of structure is what gives neural networks of fully connected layers (of sufficient depth & width) the ability to approximate any function** - known as the Universal Approximation Theorem.

 The ability to approximate any function at first sounds attractive.
 Why do we need any other architecture if a fully connected layer can learn anything?

 **Being able to learn in theory does not mean we can learn in practice**.
 Actually finding the correct weights, using the data and learning algorithms (such as backpropagation) we have available may be impractical and unreachable.

 The solution to these practical challenges is to use less specialized layers - layers that have assumptions about the data & task they are expected to perform. **This specialization is inductive bias**.
-It's a common lesson in machine learning - a bit of bias is usually a good thing (especially if you trade it for variance).

 ## When should I use a fully connected layer?